misw74/datasciencecoursera/CleaningAndGettingData/Week3/README.md

 5. wait... on my PC it takes 7 minutes

 the final dataset is to be found in the working directory.
-By default the result is saved as result.csv
+By default the result is saved as result.txt